suyash192/ExoplayerDoviConvert/README.md

 # Highlights

-- Dolby Vision Profile 7 to Profile 8 Conversion: Converts Profile 7 FEL and MEL videos to Profile 8 by discarding the Enhancement Layer, if any.
+- **Dolby Vision Profile 7 to Profile 8 Conversion:** Converts Profile 7 FEL and MEL videos to Profile 8 (discards the Enhancement Layer in FEL).

-- Dolby Vision Stripping: Removes the Dolby Vision layer entirely from videos while keeping the underlying HDR10 or HDR10+ layers intact.
+- **Dolby Vision Stripping:** Removes the Dolby Vision layer entirely from videos while keeping the underlying HDR10 or HDR10+ layers intact.

-- HDR10+ Stripping: Removes the HDR10+ layer from Dolby Vision videos (mainly to resolve black screen playback bug on MediaTek MT8698D devices).
+- **HDR10+ Stripping:** Removes the HDR10+ layer from Dolby Vision videos (mainly to resolve black screen playback bug on MediaTek MT8698D devices).

 # Example